SEN1221TUD/Q2_2023/readme.md

 ## 1. Introduction

 Welcome to the repository for the SEN1221 course on Statistical Analysis of Choice Behaviour.
 This ReadMe file contains all the essential information and instructions for the course.
-Here, you will find materials for Lab Sessions 1, 2, and 3, along with their respective databases.
+Here, you will find materials for lab sessions 1, 2, and 3, along with their respective databases.
 Please review the following information carefully.

-If you are not familiar with Python, we recommend completing Lab Session 0, which provides the necessary tools covered in a core Python course.
-This knowledge will enable you to follow Lab Sessions 1 to 3, covering topics such as data structures, utilizing external libraries, data exploration, visualization, etc. Additionally, it will help you set up and become acquainted with the coding environment (see [this link] to prepare your environment).
+If you are not familiar with Python, we recommend completing lab session 0, which provides the necessary tools covered in a core Python course.
+This knowledge will enable you to follow lab sessions 1 to 3, covering topics such as data structures, utilising external libraries, data exploration, visualization, etc. Additionally, it will help you set up and become acquainted with the coding environment (see [this link] to prepare your environment).

 ## 2. Description

-Discrete choice models (DCMs) have been widely employed to study and comprehend the decision-making behavior of individuals across various scientific domains, including transportation, marketing, and health, among others.
-DCMs are frequently utilized to deduce preferences over attributes and alternatives, analyze policy formulation, forecast demand, and predict the impact of future scenarios.
-To tackle these challenges, it is imperative to possess not only a robust theoretical foundation but also programming skills for building models, estimating parameters, and interpreting outputs.
+Discrete Choice Models (DCMs) have been widely employed to study the decision-making behaviour of individuals across various scientific domains, including transportation, marketing, and health, among others.
+DCMs are particularly used to infer preferences over attributes and alternatives, forecast demand, and predict the impact of new policies.

 This course aims to equip students in the socio-technical domain with a comprehensive understanding of DCMs.
 It prepares students to formulate hypotheses, develop diverse models, and generate solutions for the challenges our society faces in their future careers.
-The course is divided into three parts:

-### Part 1: Introduction to Choice Behaviour Analysis

-During this lab session, we will introduce concepts related to the analysis of discrete choice models, focusing specifically on the Multinomial Logit model based on random utility theory.
-Students will acquire the necessary skills to explore choice databases, build and estimate models using the Python package Biogeme, and perform statistical tests to compare different model specifications.

-### Part 2: The Mixed Logit Model

-In this lab session, our focus will be on the specification of Mixed Multinomial Logit models.
-Students will gain proficiency in building and estimating models using the Python package Biogeme.
-Additionally, we will explore and compare various models by altering assumptions about taste variation in the population, as well as distributions and the number of draws considered in the estimation.
-Students will develop the ability to interpret parameter outcomes and understand the implications of each of the previously considered assumptions.

-### Part 3: Combining Discrete Choice Models and Machine Learning
+The course consists of oral lectures and lab sessions.
+While attendance at lectures and lab sessions is highly recommended to keep up with the course, it is not mandatory.

+## Lab sessions
-The course comprises oral lectures, lab sessions, and one exam.
-The lab sessions aim to demonstrate and reinforce knowledge about different discrete choice models, the underlying assumptions, estimation techniques, and how to interpret model outcomes.
-They also provide students with hands-on experience in discrete choice modelling.
+Lab sessions aim to demonstrate and reinforce knowledge about different discrete choice models, the underlying assumptions, estimation techniques, and how to interpret model outcomes.
+They provide students with hands-on experience in discrete choice modelling.
 The lab sessions include a series of exercises in the form of Jupyter notebooks.

-The course consists of X oral lectures and 1 lab session per week.
-While attendance at lectures and lab sessions is highly recommended to keep up with the course, it is not mandatory.
+`Lab session 1` introduces discrete choice models, focusing specifically on the Multinomial Logit (MNL) model based on random utility theory.
+Students will acquire the skills to explore choice databases, build and estimate choice models using the Python package Biogeme, and perform statistical tests to compare different model specifications.

+`Lab session 2` focusses on the Mixed Logit models.
+Students will gain proficiency in building and estimating various types of Mixed Logit models by altering assumptions about preference heterogeneity and distributions to capture unobserved taste heterogeneity.
+Furthermore, we will explore the impact of the number of draws on the estimation outcomes.

+`Lab session 3`

 ## 3. Notes